snaplet/docs-old/docs/01-getting-started/03-data-operations.md

 # Data operations

 Snaplet has four operations for customizing the data in a snapshot:
-- Transform: Replace existing values suitable for development
+- Transform: Make existing values suitable for development
-- Exclude: Do not capture any data from a specific tables
+- Exclude: Ignore data in specific tables
-- Reduce (Subset): Only capture a subset of data whilst keeping referential integrity intact
+- Reduce (Subset): Capture a subset of data whilst keeping referential integrity intact
 - Generate: Seed values when you don't have any data to transform

 These operations are defined as code via config files and JavaScript functions.
-This allows complete control over the shape of data in snapshots and a "gitops style workflow" so that a team of developers can own the data that they code against.
+This allows complete control over the shape of data in snapshots and introduces "gitops style workflow" so that a team of developers can own the data that they code against.

 During onboarding Snaplet generated a `.snaplet/transform.ts` file, where we identified columns that may contain personally identifiable information (PII), and associated a JavaScript function to that column so that the values captured are anonymized.